SamiUddin-tech/LiDAR-3D-Perception-Point-Cloud-Conquering/README.md

 ## LiDAR Point Cloud Visualization

-## 3D Lane Line Detection LiDAR Point Cloud
+## 3D Lane Line Detection with LiDAR Point Cloud

 The Lane Line Detection pipeline is based on Threshold and Region of Interest (ROI) techniques to detect lane lines.
 The Threshold Technique: At the core of our solution lies intelligent data processing.
 By implementing the Threshold Technique, extracted the most relevant lane line points from the LiDAR Point Cloud data.